angusmillar/Deprecated-Pyro/README.md

 There is a separate independent Javascript React SPA website project named PyroWeb that provide a website landing page for the Pyro Server found here: [PyroWeb WebSite](https://github.com/angusmillar/PyroWeb).

-Before you run the `Pyro.WebApi` project you will need to change the connection string for the Pyro.WebApi.
-This can be found in the file:
+Before you run this project you will need to have configured the connection string as showen below and you must have first run the `Pyro.DbManager` project which will have initalised your database.

 `Pyro.WebApi\App_Data\Connectons.config`

-Just change the `ConnectionString` element to meet your database.
 You will also need to set the `ServiceBaseURL` property in the file below (See the same documentation above in "Development Environment" for this property)

 `Pyro.WebApi\App_Data\PyroApp.config`

-Both projects `Pyro.WebApi` and `Pyro.ConsoleServer`, when first run will create a database at the given ConnectionString.
+Both projects `Pyro.WebApi` and `Pyro.ConsoleServer`, requires that you first run the `Pyro.DbManager` first to initialise the database.
-Be patient as the first time the application is run it must create all the database tables and populate them with seed data before it is ready to be used.
-This will take roughly 4 to 5 min.
-All subsequent startups still need to load the database schema which takes roughly 1 min.
+If you do not do this and start either `Pyro.WebApi` or `Pyro.ConsoleServer` first, they will create a database for themselves yet that database will not be seeded with the required reference data.
+Once you attempt to commit (PUT or POST) a FHIR resource you will receive a FHIR OperationOutcome error in response that reads:

+`The _FhirRelease database table returned no entry for the fhir Version '{Hl7.Fhir.Model.ModelInfo.Version}', this typically occurs when the table was never seeded at the time of database creation.
+You must create the database using the Pyro.DbManager application and not rely on the service creating it on startup as the service will not seed the initial data required.` If this is true for you then drop your database and start again by running the Pyro.DbManager application first.`

 In general, you would only use `Pyro.Console` in your development environment and configure its connection strings and ServiceBaseURL to suit.
 You would then only configure the `Pyro.WebApi` connection strings and ServiceBaseURL to be for your production instance ready for deployment.